 Welcome to our Featured Play Spotlight.
-Today’s feature is Anonymous by Allison Green.
-It’s the story of every teenager: trying to fit in, trying to belong, trying to fall in love.
+Anonymous by Allison Green is the story of every teenager: trying to fit in, trying to belong, trying to fall in love.
 It’s hard to be an individual when you’re trying to survive.

 We all have our stories.
 “New and old, complete and untold.”
 Anonymous is a story of every teenager: the new kid trying to fit in, the best friends, the love interests, the kid in the corner with their secret, the group of individuals each trying to belong.

 The teenagers of Anonymous have no names because they are “Me” and “You.”
 They are everyone.

 When you write an issue play it’s easy to become trapped beneath the issue.
 It’s easy to let the issue overwhelm the play.
 Audiences don’t want to be overwhelmed.
 Yes, they want to learn something about the issue.
 But they also want to be engaged.